 Of course, you can’t make this assumption about the majority of football fans because you don’t know them all individually, but cheering on England is difficult considering this land means different things to different people.
 Especially right now.
 This “us versus them” rhetoric is the exact sort of rhetoric we’ve needed to steer away from in the last couple of years.

 Little Britain is already dominating the public conscience with the unbearably divisive Brexiteer rhetoric begging to “take the country back”, with hate crimes up by almost a third last year.
 So when you read that a planned protest in Leeds calling for EDL founder Tommy Robinson to be freed from jail has been postponed because it clashes with the match against Sweden on Saturday, you feel a bit conflicted.

 Where do you draw the line between harmless displays of patriotism and the more insidious nationalism that has crept into the mainstream?
 Because there’s just that little bit of you that flinches when a fan screams “Fuck (insert other country’s name here)” and you fear that xenophobia might kick in during the pub commentary.

 It’s a welcomed distraction to forget the fractions within the country and cheer on what actually is quite a diverse squad in a pub full of bloated and blushing blokes, rubbing each other’s heads and bearing their bellies.
 We all have different ideas of what England is yet we’re cheering as if it’s the same.

-Let’s hope that we can maintain this brief unity and hope that football really is coming home.
-Even if it is to a broken one.
+Let’s hope that we can maintain this unity because if football really does come home then right now, it’s to a broken one.